 - Emotional stress and anxiety.

 - Due to side effects of taking certain medications, especially antacids.
 Experts think that antacids are the most common cause of drug-related diarrhea because they contain magnesium, which can make stool too watery.
 If you take these meds to control acid reflux symptoms, it’s best to try and tackle the underlying causes of indigestion.
 Or if you must take medications, try those that don’t contain magnesium and lower your dose.
+Motility medications — medications to help stimulate the intestines in order to relieve constipation — may result in diarrhea.

 - Other supplements and medications including antibiotics, quinidine, lactulose and colchicine can also cause diarrhea.
 Taking too much vitamin C and magnesium in supplement form can do the same.
 (5)